dmbarbour/glas/docs/GlasDesign.md

 A record can be updated by producing a copy of the record that is different for specified labels.
 Glas supports [row-polymorphic updates](https://en.wikipedia.org/wiki/Row_polymorphism), allowing fields to be added or removed and changes in type.

 Glas records may be 'open' or 'closed' to unification.
-An open record might be represented as `(x:6, y:7, ...)` and permit new labels to be added by unification.
-In contrast, the Glas parser adds an implicit field for closed records, supporting limited introspection over which fields are defined.
+An open record might be represented as `(x:6, y:7, ...)` and permits new labels to be added by unification.
+In contrast, the Glas parser adds an implicit field for closed records to support limited introspection over which fields are defined.

 The empty, closed record `()` serves as the Glas unit value and type.
 The empty, open record `(...)` serves as an anonymous future open to unification (not necessarily a record type).
 Use of parentheses around an unlabeled expression, such as `(expr)`, will simply evaluate the expression.

 ### Variants

-Glas variants can be modeled as closed, singleton records, such as `circle:(radius:3, color:red)` or `square:(side:3, color:blue)`.
+Glas variants are modeled as closed, singleton records, such as `circle:(radius:3, color:red)` or `square:(side:3, color:blue)`.
 Glas will leverage the implicit reflection field of closed records to for pattern matching and conditional behavior based on which label is defined.

 A unit variant `foo:()` is convenient for modeling enumerations or optional flags in a list of naed parameters.
 Glas will provide a convenient shorthand: `'foo` is equivalent to `foo:()`.